Skip to main content

 Following this study, an NHS treatment service, called the SAFE-team was established to deliver PIT to patients who had self –harmed (both repeaters and first episode patients).
 The service was based in Manchester and ran for over 15 years.

-SAFE-PIT is the modified version of PIT that was employed by the service and is specifically tailored for people who SH.
-There is a focus on the most recent self-harm episode and an attempt to get the client to re-experience his/her feelings at the time of the self-harm behavior, to stay with those feelings and see what thoughts, images emerge.
+SAFE-PIT is the modified version of PIT that was employed by the service and is specifically tailored for people who self-harm.
+There is a focus on the most recent self-harm episode and an attempt to get the client to re-experience his/ her feelings at the time of the self-harm behaviour, to stay with those feelings and see what thoughts, images emerge.
 This process usually leads to a better understanding of the client’s difficulties and an improved ability to manage these difficulties.
 The process often involves some change in the clients’ relationships.
 A goodbye letter is given to the client at the end of the therapy to summarise the work and re-enforce positive change.